 We have the pleasure of stating that we are purchasing considerable quantities of your Patent Brown Malt and find it of very good quality, we would also say that our connection with your Firm and that of your husband the late MR. RANDAL PLUNKETT, and his father, extends over fifty years, during which we have had large and satisfying transactions.

 In a book describing the Industries of Dublin, written in 1887, an article on the Plunkett Brothers, Maltsters and Patent Malt Roasters described their unique malt roasting process and stated that his grandfather had, in fact, invented the process of roasting malt.

-Plunkett Brothers vs. John Plunkett & Co. - unanswered questions
+Plunkett Brothers vs. John Plunkett & Co. - assumptions or unanswered questions

 - The Grandfather, John Plunkett, established a Maltsters business at Portland Street, Dublin in 1819.
 This company supplied all of the large breweries in Dublin such as Guinness, Beamish & Crawford and the Phoenix Brewery.
 After John died the business was taken over by his son Randall Plunkett.